AJEvbank/Sequential_Bisecting_Kmeans/README.txt

 Installation: Use the make file to compile the program.

-Running: To run type mpirun -np ## ./source .
+Running: To run type ./source .
-## - Can be either 1, 2, or 4 processes.

 Command Line Arguments:
 1: dim, default dim = 128